AndreDrummer/tiutiu/readme-en-us.md

 - [ ] ▶️ Improvements to the Tiutiu Tok interface.
 - [ ] 🤖 AI for Animal Suggestions: Using artificial intelligence to recommend animals based on user preferences and adoption history.
 - [ ] 🎮 Gamification: Implementation of a rewards system to encourage users to engage more on the platform, such as completing donation profiles.

 ---

-## 🚀 Technologies Used

-**Tiu, Tiu** was built with a set of modern technologies to provide the best user experience:

-- **Flutter**: Framework used to ensure a fluid app on both Android and iOS.
-- **Firebase**: Implemented for authentication, real-time database, and push notifications.
-- **REST API**: For efficient and rapid data synchronization.
-- **MVVM Architecture**: To keep the code organized and ensure maintainability and scalability.

----